 Sharpness is all around very nice.
 It’s good in the center, stays good in the corners.
 I love it.

-Bottom line, sharpness is not an issues with this lens.
+The bottom line, sharpness is not an issue with this lens.
 It won’t blow you away, but won’t disappoint you either.

 My daughter was moving around a lot, but I managed to get a few shot at f5.6.